1919 Vorarlberg annexation referendum: Background

-Between its founding and February 1919, the group collected signatures from 71% of the Vorarlberg electorate in favor of union with Switzerland.
+Between its founding and February 1919, the group collected signatures from 71% of the Vorarlberg electorate in favour of union with Switzerland.
 On 1 March, Riedmann passed the signatures to the then Christian Social Party lead provincial assembly, which on 15 March declared that its affiliation with German-Austria was to be regarded as provisional only and that a plebiscite should determine any union with a larger state, including a possible option for union with Bavaria or Württemberg.
 Provincial Governor Otto Ender, while leaning towards remaining in German-Austria, commented that:

 I am of the opinion that, when we look at our geographical position, it is obvious that we are open towards Switzerland, not closed off from Germany, but definitely cut off by mountains from German-Austria.

 In Switzerland, the opinions on the integration of Vorarlberg, a predominantly Catholic and rural region with a concentrated industrial sector, into the Swiss Confederation were mixed.
 A group of conservatives such as Gonzague de Reynold supported the idea and founded the Pro Vorarlberg movement.
 Its goal was to collect 50,000 signatures for a popular initiative for a union.
 The group was only able to collect 29,000 signatures and only one member of the seven-person Swiss Federal Council, Foreign Affairs Minister Felix Calonder, strongly endorsed the idea.
 While German-speaking Swiss Catholics were in support of union, French-speaking Swiss and Ticino Swiss feared that Vorarlberg's accession would shift the balance of languages, religions, and parties of the country.

 Opposition to the union also came from the Labour Party, Liberal Party, wealthy individuals, Social Democratic Party, German Freedom Party, Pan-German Party, and representatives of the textile and wood industries.
 The latter five instead advocated for union with Germany or the establishment of a Swabian state with Württemberg, creating the Vorarlberg Swabian Chapter in April 1919.
 They saw Switzerland as a free vassal of France and a place where too many Jews were in charge.
 Socialists, on the other hand, hoped that joining Germany would lead to a continuation of the revolution and the transformation of society.